 Section I) Background

-The primary purpose of this Actuarial Guideline (Guideline) is to interpret the standards for the valuation of reserves for variable annuity and other contracts involving certain guaranteed benefits similar to those offered with variable annuities.
+This Actuarial Guideline (Guideline) interprets the standards for the valuation of reserves for variable annuity and other contracts involving certain guaranteed benefits similar to those offered with variable annuities.
 The Guideline codifies the basic interpretation of the Commissioners Annuity Reserve Valuation Method (CARVM) by clarifying the assumptions and methodologies that will comply with the intent of the Standard Valuation Law.
 It also applies similar assumptions and methodologies to contracts that contain characteristics similar to those described in the scope, but that are not directly subject to CARVM.

-For many years, regulators and the industry have struggled with the issue of applying a uniform reserve standard to these contracts and, in particular, to some of the guaranteed benefits referenced above.
-Formula-based approaches make assumptions about product design, contract holder behavior and economic relationships and conditions.
-The economic volatility seen over the last few decades, combined with an increase in the complexity of these products, have made attempts to use these approaches for measuring economic-related risk less successful.

-The Guideline addresses these issues by including an approach that applies principles of asset adequacy analysis directly to the risks associated with these contracts and guarantees.
-In developing the Guideline, two regulatory sources were looked to for guidance.
-First, the Standard Valuation Law requires that CARVM be based on the greatest present value of future guaranteed benefits.
+In developing the Guideline, two regulatory sources provided guidance.
+First, the Standard Valuation Law defines CARVM as the greatest present value of future guaranteed benefits.
 Second, the NAIC Model Variable Annuity Regulation (VAR) states that the “reserve liability for variable annuities shall be established pursuant to the requirements of the Standard Valuation Law in accordance with actuarial procedures that recognize the variable nature of the benefits provided and any mortality guarantees.”

 During 2019 this Guideline was amended to follow the reserve requirements provided in VM-21 of the Valuation Manual.
 This was done for uniformity for all coverages within scope regardless of whether they were issued prior to or on and after the operative date of the Valuation Manual.
 This was also done to reflect the extensive analysis carried out by the NAIC, Oliver Wyman consulting for the NAIC, and industry participants for improvements to the variable annuity framework.